exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 I thought it might be useful to put up some screenshots of Pythia with actual content.
 These are taken in Pythia, using the screenshot feature (triggered by being in debug mode and typing a tilde into the main text box).

 All of these are using the kinda official Pythia palette *sin city*, which is black and white with splashes of red.
-I use *sin city*, *blackberries*, and *from hastings* the most, I think.
+I use *sin city*, *blackberries*, and *from hastings* the most, I think, but there are nine palettes to choose from.

 <!--more-->